Bark Twice for Murder - (Orca Currents) by John Lekich (Paperback)

 This short novel is a high-interest, low-reading-level book for middle grade readers who are building reading skills, want a quick read or say they don't like to read!

-John Lekich is an award-winning journalist, essayist and author whose work has appeared in a wide variety of publications, including the Hollywood Reporter, the Los Angeles Times and the Globe and Mail.
-He is the author of several novels for young adult readers, including The Prisoner of Snowflake Falls, King of the Lost and Found and The Losers' Club, which was a finalist for the Governor General's Literary Award.
+John Lekich is an award-winning journalist, essayist, film critic and author.
+He has written several critically acclaimed novels for young adult readers, including The Prisoner of Snowflake Falls, Murder at the Hotel Hopeless and The Losers' Club, which drew on John's personal experience with cerebral palsy and was a finalist for the Governor General's Literary Award.
+His YA fiction has been recognized by organizations including The Young Adult Library Services Association and The Canadian Library Association.
 John lives in Vancouver.